-Hull City AFC has been around for more than 100 years and have seen both good times and bad times.
+Hull City has been around for more than 110 years and seen both good times and bad times.
 For an in-depth look into the ups and downs, read on.

 HullCitywas founded in 1904, playing friendly games at The Boulevard (the home of the Hull Rugby League Club), Anlaby Road Cricket Ground and Dairycoates.
 A year later they were elected to the Second Division of the Football League.

 Whilst still playing occasional games at the rugby and cricket grounds, City also moved to a new home onAnlaby Roadwhere it remained until 1941 when wartime games saw a brief return to The Boulevard.
 City finished their first league season in fifth place and remained in the top half of the table for much of the period up to the First World War.

 1909-10was the nearest the Tigers - a nickname adopted from their amber and black striped shirts - had ever been to top-flight football until the historic achievement at Wembley almost 100 years later.
 They finished in third place back in 1910, and missed out on the runners-up spot on goal average to Oldham Athletic after losing 3-0 atOldhamon the last Saturday of the season.
 The gap between City andOldhamwas 0.29 of a goal, one of the slimmest margins to determine promotion in the history of the Football League.
 The following year the club reached the last sixteen of the FA Cup for the first time.